spacetelescope/slitlessutils/docs/calib.rst

 Since ``slitlessutils`` is largely predicated forward-modeling the WFSS data, the usual workflow begins with a known direct image position and assumed wavelength, then the WFSS image position can be found by:

-*.
+#.
 Use the world-coordinate system (WCS) to transform from the direct image position to the *undispersed position* in the WFSS image.

-*.
-Invert the spectral dispersion to find the parameter.
+#.
+Invert the spectral dispersion to find the parameter (:math:`t`).

-*.
-Evaluate the spectral trace with the parameter.
+#.
+Evaluate the spectral trace with the parameter (:math:`t`).

 .. note::
 	For linear dispersion models, this inversion can be done analytically.
 For higher-order polynomials, ``slitlessutils`` inverts using `Halleys Method <https://en.wikipedia.org/wiki/Halley%27s_method>`_.